cyplo/talks/crypto_basics/notes.md

 Camellia's block size is 16 bytes (128 bits), and can use 128-bit, 192-bit or 256-bit keys.
 The block cipher was designed to be suitable for both software and hardware implementations, from low-cost smart cards to high-speed network systems.[2]

+* there is an upgrade to existing plaintext connections: STARTTLS, maintain tcp connection *

 # notes on implementation